-Poor information due to a collective-action problem of free riding in information collection in one problem.
+Poor information due to a collective-action problem of free riding in information gathering is one problem.
 The second collective-action problem lies in enforcing ostracism.
-If villager Ichi ostracizes an offender, Ichi is hurting himself as well as the offender.
+If villager Ichi ostracizes the target, Ichi is hurting himself as well as the target.
 Ichi benefits from having a relationship of reciprocal help with the target.
-Both of them benefit when they share tools, help each other at harvest, exchange news about crop conditions, take care of each other’s children playing.
-Punishing the target may help the village as a whole, but Ichi would prefer it if the rest of the village did the costly ostracism and he got to keep interacting with the target.
+Both of them benefit when they share tools, help each other at harvest, exchange news about crop conditions, and take care of each other’s children.
+Punishing the target may help the village as a whole, but Ichi would prefer it if the rest of the village did it but he got to keep interacting with the target.
 Each villager agrees that it would be better if everybody else ostracized the target, not himself.

-This free rider problem has been studied in the economics literature, and the solution to it is to ostracize not just the target, but anybody who fails to ostracize the target.
-And, of course, an infinite regress is required: if the target offends, then Ichi and the others must ostracize him; and if Ichi fails to ostracize him, Ni and the others must ostracize both the target and Ichi; and if Ni fails to ostracize Ichi, San and the other others must ostracize the target, Ichi, and Ni; and so forth.
+This free rider problem has been studied in the economics literature, and the solution is to ostracize not just the target, but anybody who fails to ostracize the target.
+An infinite regress is required: if the target offends, then Ichi and the others must ostracize him; and if Ichi fails to ostracize him, Ni and the others must ostracize both the target and Ichi; and if Ni fails to ostracize Ichi, San and the other others must ostracize the target, Ichi, and Ni; and so forth.
 Formal models are complicated because of the need to address this infinite regress (infinite because of the time dimension, even if there are only 20 villagers).
 They boil down to the idea that villagers will ostracize, even at personal cost, if they fear that they themselves will be ostracized if they do not, but that this set of expectations is easy to tip, with many possible equilibria depending on how the expectations arise—including how they are manipulated by the players themselves.

-The multiple equilibria of ostracism, with its dependence on expectations, raise a further problem: the possibility of manipulation by some villagers for their own good.
-Suppose that the bad equilibrium is to ostracize anyone who resists bullying by villager Ichi, and anyone who fails to participate in that ostracism, and-- to add something new—anyone who even brings up the subject of trying to change that equilibrium.
+The multiple equilibria of ostracism, with their dependence on expectations, raise a further problem: the possibility of selfish manipulation by some villagers.
+Suppose the bad equilibrium is to ostracize anyone who resists bullying by villager Ichi, and anyone who fails to participate in that ostracism, and anyone who even brings up the subject of trying to change that equilibrium.
 Maybe nobody else likes this regime, but Ichi does, and if he is clever, he may be able to manipulate expectations so as to bring it about.
-Once these expectations are in place, Ichi is able to bully anybody he likes, not using his own physical prowess, but the fear of all the other villagers of each other.
+Once these expectations are in place, Ichi is able to bully anybody he likes, not using his own physical prowess, but the fear other villagers have of each other.